ttscoff/na_gem/README.md

     init, create - Create a new todo file in the current directory initconfig   - Initialize the config file using current global options next, show   - Show next actions
-    prompt       - Show or install prompt hooks for the current shell saved        - Execute a saved search
+    projects     - Show list of projects for a file prompt       - Show or install prompt hooks for the current shell saved        - Execute a saved search
-    tagged       - Find actions matching a tag todos        - Show list of known todo files
+    tagged       - Find actions matching a tag todos        - Show list of known todo files update       - Update an existing action
 ```

 #### Commands